Back to Song Library

 FAQ

-Can I play Twinkle, Twinkle, Little Star on a 12-hole AC ocarina?
+Can I play Twinkle, Twinkle, Little Star on this page?

 Yes.
-This Twinkle, Twinkle, Little Star page is set up for 12-hole AC ocarina and keeps the fingering chart, 4/4 phrase layout, and C note center easy to follow in one place.
+This Twinkle, Twinkle, Little Star page keeps the fingering chart, 4/4 phrase layout, and C note center easy to follow while letting you switch between the supported instrument setups on the page.

-Which note view should I use for Twinkle, Twinkle, Little Star?
+Should I use letter notes or numbered notes for Twinkle, Twinkle, Little Star?

 Letter notes are the default view for faster reading, and numbered notes stay available as a backup option without losing the aligned lyric line.